Protect Your Pet From Summer PestsMissy Henriksen

 with other animals or by spending time outdoors.
 Most pets

 experience itching from fleas, but some sensitive animals can have

 more severe reactions such as hair loss, inflammation and secondary

 skin infections.
-Flea saliva can also cause anemia,
+Flea saliva can also cause anemia, dermatitis, and

-inside, fleas quickly multiply and infest bedding, furniture and
+multiply and infest bedding, furniture and clothing.

 Because fleas can quickly become a big problem, prevention is

 the best way for pet owners to avoid a major headache.
 NPMA

 - Discuss which preventative measures are best with your

 - Frequently wash human and pet bedding, pet collars and their